bradcordeiro/aftereffects-sourcelist/README.md

 ### Usage

-1. Save the script somewhere on your computer.
+1. Download the script and save it somewhere on your computer.
 2. Load the composition you'd like to process, and make sure it's the active composition in your work area.
 3. Use After Effects' File -> Scripts -> Run Script File... menu entry to open and run the script.
 4. The output .csv file will be saved to your Desktop folder.
 An alert will pop up telling you the output file name.
-5. Open the output file in any spreadsheet program that supports comma-separted text (should be all) and enjoy!
+5. Open the output file in any spreadsheet program that supports comma-separated text (should be all) and enjoy!